SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 8 - Express
-If you want the server you built in **Task 7** to be a full-featured web server, then you have to check what was requested, read the appropriate files and send the appropriate content back.
+If you want the server you built in **Task 7** to be a full-featured web server, then you have to check what was requested, read the appropriate files and send the relevant content back.
 There's good news, though.
 People have already done the hard work for you.

 [Express](http://expressjs.com/) is a framework to help build web applications.
 The first thing you have to do is install it.
-Along with the `node` command, Node.js also gives you access to a command called `npm`.
+Along with the `node` command, Node.js also comes with a command called `npm`.
 This tool gives you access to an enormous collection of modules created by the community and one of them is Express.

 Navigate to your `hello` folder on Terminal and install Express (and its dependencies):

 ```
 $ cd path/to/hello
 $ npm install express	# ignore the warnings for now
 ```

 When you install a module, it will put it in a `node_modules` folder inside your application directory.
 You can now `require()` it like any built-in module.
 Let's create a basic static file server using Express.